Corpus Christi Water Quality at a Glance

 Yes, Corpus Christi’s tap water is safe to drink and meets all federal and state quality standards.
 The water undergoes comprehensive treatment at the O.N.
 Stevens Water Treatment Plant, including coagulation, sedimentation, filtration, and disinfection processes.

 Following water quality incidents in 2015-2016, the city implemented significant system improvements including enhanced monitoring, improved corrosion control, and strategic water main replacements.
-The water system now operates under strengthened oversight with additional safeguards.
+The water system now operates under strengthened oversight with additional safeguards and has earned Superior Public Water System designation.

 Corpus Christi conducts over 70,000 water quality tests annually, with results showing consistent compliance with all health-based standards.
+However, emerging concerns include PFAS contamination detected in harbor water and disinfection byproducts that exceed some health guidelines.
 If you notice unusual taste, odor, or appearance in your water, the city offers free testing services by calling (361) 826-1800.

 What are “free chlorine conversions” and why are they necessary?